Lire cet article en Français

 SAP BI End of Support Dates

-With the mainstream maintenance of version BI 4.3 ending in 2025, SAP has announced its continued commitment to SAP BusinessObjects customers by releasing an updated version code-named SAP BusinessObjects BI 2025 to provide more time for on-premise customers to adopt SAP Analytics Cloud.
+With the mainstream maintenance of version BI 4.3 ending in 2025, SAP is releasing an updated version named SAP BusinessObjects BI 2025 in the final quarter of 2024 to provide more time for on-premise customers to adopt SAP Analytics Cloud.
 You can read the full Statement of Direction here.

 What many customers also don’t realize is that EOL issues apply equally to SAP BI releases and support packs.
 SAP support extends only to the most recent two or three service packs, which is why BI 4.1 SP04 (released in June 2014) doesn’t have the same stability as BI 4.2 SP06 (released in July 2018).